 Ready for a fun holiday season without all the stress?
 Looking to set up Christmas on a budget?
 After one stressful, expensive Christmas we’ve learned to love Christmas in July and start prepping early.
 This super easy Christmas prep checklist breaks down one or two things to do each month to make December fun and Christmas prep easy!

 Happy July!
 I do think of the 4th of July when this month hits, but it’s also the time I allow myself to start thinking about Christmas in July!
 I’m a planner and spent a long time as a project manager for long-term projects, so my brain is wired this way!

-I wasn’t always so far ahead with Christmas, but my first Christmas as a mom lead me to feel like a failure and I had so much stress and spent way more than our normal budget.
+I wasn’t always so far ahead with Christmas planning.
+But my first Christmas as a mom lead me to feel like a failure and I had so much stress and spent way more than our normal budget due to last-minute shopping.
 I vowed I would prep, plan, and start Christmas in July after that so we could have a really amazing Christmas, without the stress!

 Christmas in July

 This is the planning phase, with some shopping for awesome sales mixed in two.

 I start by making a list of who I need to buy for.
 I typically go pretty practical here and I plan for my husband and kids.
 Also, I may look into parent gifts at this time.
 I mostly focus on my immediate family and start a running list of what I think each will love.

 Something they’ll want, something they’ll need, something to wear, and something to read.
 We love that simple mantra, but I admit I go a little beyond it.